swiftlang/swift-evolution/proposals/NNNN-unlock-existentials-with-fixed-associated-types.md

 // expected
 ```

-These workarounds, besides producing boilerplate and confusing code, also produce confusing API designs leaving clients to wonder which of the two protocols should be used.
-In other cases, API authors may decide that inheriting `Identifiable` isn’t worth the added complexity and leave the `User` protocol with no such inheritance whatsoever.
+These workarounds, besides producing boilerplate code, also result in confusing API design leaving clients to wonder which of the two protocols should be used.
+In other cases, API authors may decide that inheriting `Identifiable` isn’t worth the added complexity and leave the `User` protocol with no such feature whatsoever.
+As a result, a straightforward refinement of simple - yet quite useful - protocols such as `Identifiable` becomes a hassle to implement.

-As a result, a straightforward refinement of simple - yet quite useful - protocols such as `Identifiable` and others becomes a hassle to implement.
+All in all, this behavior seems like an abnormality in the exitentials system.
+There has, also, been [post](https://forums.swift.org/t/making-a-protocols-associated-type-concrete-via-inheritance/6557) after [post](https://forums.swift.org/t/constrained-associated-type-on-protocol/38770) asking why this feature isn’t yet implemented.
+Tackling this ‘issue’ will strengthen the foundation of existentials allowing for [exciting future additions](https://forums.swift.org/t/improving-the-ui-of-generics/22814).

 ## Proposed solution

 We propose to simply allow `User`-like protocols to be used as Types.
 Thus, making more natural code possible - which fits a goal of Swift of building ["expressive and elegant APIs"](https://forums.swift.org/t/on-the-road-to-swift-6/32862).
-Furthermore, library authors could start adding useful protocol conformances to their protocols - a task that's currently prohibitively complex.
+Furthermore, library authors will be able to start inheriting useful protocols in their protocols - a task that's currently prohibitively complex.

 ## Detailed design

-Now, a protocol is usable as a Type when it:
+Now, a protocol _can_ be used as a type when:

-1. Does _not_ include `Self` requirements - and
+1. the implementations of its associated type requirements — _if_ there are any such requirements — are _fixed_, and when
-2. if it has no associated type requirements _or_ if all its associated types are known.
+2. there are _no_ `Self` references in requirements.

 #### Examples: